Taxation on goods, income or wealth influence economic behaviour and the distribution of resources.

 The Laffer curve is a source of dispute; the key question is at which level does higher income tax rates lead to lower revenue?
 One study suggests it would need to be a tax rate of over 70%

 Impact on the distribution of income.
 Income tax is a progressive tax.
 In the UK, there is a tax threshold of £10,000, with a higher rate of income tax of 40%.
 As income rises, the percentage of income paid in tax increases.
 16% of all income tax revenue is paid for by the top 1% earners.
 Income tax has a role in redistributing income and offsetting more regressive taxes, such as excise duty and indirect tax.

 What is the effect of an increase in the overall tax burden?
 This is the % of GDP that is collected in tax.
 This can vary between countries.
 Generally, less developed economies have a lower tax burden, more developed economies have a higher tax burden.

 For less developed economies, the tax burden tends to be lower because of difficulties in collecting taxes and less developed economic and political institutions.

-To some extent a rise in the tax burden shows a relationship with economic development.
+To some extent, a rise in the tax burden shows a relationship with economic development.
 However, there are still variations – Sweden and the US have similar levels of GDP per capita, but the tax burden in Sweden (45%) is nearly double the US (25%).
-This reflects the more extensive welfare state (free health care, education) in Sweden than US.
+This reflects the more extensive welfare state (free health care, education) in Sweden than the US.

 Some argue that the high levels of tax in Nordic countries can act as a disincentive to growth and investment.
-On the other hand, the stability of a welfare state, health care and education reduces uncertainty and problems such as health bankruptcy.
+On the other hand, the stability of a welfare state, health care and education reduce uncertainty and problems such as health bankruptcy.
 There is no clear correlation between the tax burden and the rate of economic growth in the long term.